sola-st/PyTy/README.md

 - FAST MODE (less than 30 minutes):

   - Evaluation:
-    - RQ1: look at the file `./src/eval_code/CSV/RQ1.csv`, there is the manual labels of the two annotators before their discussion, in the paper Section 6.1.2.
+    - RQ1: manually look at the file `./src/eval_code/CSV/RQ1.csv`, there is the manual labels of the two annotators before their discussion, in the paper Section 6.1.2.
     - RQ2: run from the root: `sudo docker run icse2024 python src/RQ2_reproduce_results.py` and compare it with Table 1 in page 7 of ./paper.pdf
     - RQ3: run from the root: `sudo docker run icse2024 python src/RQ3_reproduce_results.py` and compare it with Table 2 (first and last block of the table) in page 9 of ./paper.pdf
     - RQ4a: run from the root: `sudo docker run icse2024 python src/RQ4a_reproduce_results.py` and compare it with Table 2 (second block of the table) in page 9 of ./paper.pdf
-    - RQ4b.1 and RQ4b.2: look at the file `./src/output/manual_commit_inspection.json`, with the label 'comment' for each fix
+    - RQ4b.1 and RQ4b.2: manually look at the file `./src/output/manual_commit_inspection.json`, with the label 'comment' for each fix
-    - RQ4b.3: look at the file `./src/eval_code/CSV/RQ4b3.csv`, there is the manual analysis of PyTer dataset
+    - RQ4b.3: manually look at the file `./src/eval_code/CSV/RQ4b3.csv`, there is the manual analysis of PyTer dataset

   - Preliminary study: